RasaHQ/rasa-demo/data/nlu/nlu.md

 - you are ai
 - you are chatbot
 - you're a bot
+- are u human
+- are you human

 ## intent:chitchat/ask_languagesbot
 - Are you familiar with more than one language?